 Reason for Cover-up

-It’s not so much that the US Navy is trying to cover-up whale strandings.
 The main reason the Navy does not want you to know about the dangers of seaquakes is to hide the stupid mistake they made in the 1950s when they designed and built six Skipjack-class nuclear attack submarines.
-The Navy wanted the fastest, quickest turning, most silent nuclear attack submarine money could buy so they came up with the Skipjack design with its wide stern diving planes.
-The upper and lower external support struts that were normally used to secure such wide horizontal appendages during fast maneuvers were omitted from the design because they generated bubble noise (cavitation) and reduced the top speed by a few knots.
+The Navy wanted the fastest, quickest turning, most silent nuclear attack submarine money could buy so they came up with the Skipjack design with its wide unsupported stern diving planes.
+The upper and lower external struts that were normally used to support such wide horizontal appendages during fast maneuvers were deleted from the new design because they generated bubble noise (cavitation) and reduced the top speed by a few knots.

 In 1966, 2 years before the USS Scorpion disaster, O.L.
 Martin, Jr. with Maritime Safety Division at the U.S. Naval Oceanographic Office published a special report entitled UNDERWATER DISTURBANCES!
 It was all about the danger of seaquakes and undersea volcanic eruptions.
 Read his report (link).
 At the same time you read it, ask yourself if the shock waves and pressure disturbances mentioned by the US Navy’s Maritime Safety Division in 1966 might injure marine mammals, sea turtles, fishes with swim bladders.
 You don’t need to read too close.
 Just look in the left column of page 59 where the article clearly states that: “MARINE LIFE CAN BE DESTROYED BY A SEAQUAKE.”

 Also notice on the last page where the article informs: “Damaging seaquake…..The ship may be thrown about in the water with such force that mast, booms, superstructure and machinery as well as the hull may be damaged.
 It is possible for seams to be opened to such an extent that flooding cannot be contained and the vessel sinks.”
-Keep in mind that this is an exact quote published by the US Navy’s very own Maritime Safety Division!
-Do you really need to be convince further?
+Keep in mind that this is an exact quote published in 1966 by the US Navy’s very own Maritime Safety Division!
+The US Navy said that sequakes could open seams and sink ships.

 Two years later, in May 1968, the USS Scorpion mysteriously disappeared in the seismically-active Azores Islands along with her crew of 99 US sailors.
 There were no seaquakes in the official US government records, but purging these files would have been a simple matter of an admiral making a 2 minute phone call.
 And, there were no seismic stations in the Azores capable of detecting a dangerous quake near where the USS Scorpion was located when she sent her last message.

-The rumor started by the US Navy, and then denied, was that the Russians had sank the USS Scorpion.
+As a cover-up, the US Navy started a rumor that the Russians had sank the USS Scorpion.
+Then they denied it.
 However, in a secret transaction withheld from the press and the public, the Office of Naval Research signed a $2.6 million contract with Scripps Institution in San Diego on 15 December 1968.
 Scripps was to complete a study entitled OVERPRESSURES DUE TO EARTHQUAKES PROJECT (link).
 Even though it was not officially classified, it was not publicly announced or widely distributed until 2015 when a digital copy was accidentally released by the National Technical Information Service (NTIS copy).

 To make matters even worse, the wreckage of the USS Scorpion was likely leaking radiation into Azores fishing grounds and probably still is today.
-The Navy lied about the real location of the wreckage.
-They also lied when they said the reactor did not crack open when the submarine crashed into the rocky sea bottom.
+The Navy had to lie about the real location of the wreckage.
+They also had to lie when they said the reactor did not crack open when the submarine crashed into the rocky sea bottom.
 Taking one look at the mangled reactor compartment makes it impossible to believe the US Navy, especially since they lied about everything else.

 The Shocking Truth!